biwenquan/MILP-aided-Cube-attack-like-cryptanalysis/README.md

 the auxiliary variable for ki is multiplied with the cube variable vj.

+For all the attcks in our paper, we list the verify programs codes in the master "verify_unrelatedkey" to verify the unrelatedkey which is not multiplied with cube vairables in the first round.
+These programs are in python and output "0" if not multiplied or "ki, vj" if ki and vj muliplies.

+For all the attcks in our paper, we list the verify programs codes in the master "verify_auxiliary_variables" to verify the relatedkey bits with auxiliary variables  which is not multiplied with cube vairables in the first round when the key bits and auxiliary variables equal.
+  These programs are in python and output "0" if not multiplied or "ki, vj" if ki and vj muliplies.

 For Keccak-Mac-128,
 Program "verifycube.cpp" tests that using the 18-bit related key and the 64-dimension linear cubes in Table 6 could recovery the right key when appling the MILP-aided cube-attack-like cryptanalysis on 6-round Keccak-MAC-128